Gluten-free naan bread is the perfect accompaniment to a good curry. It’s also great as some dipping bread to go with delicious homemade dips.

 This naan bread is so tasty and will please anyone who is living a gluten-free diet.
 However, you might also be wondering how the bread will affect your waistline.
 If you’re curious, then you can find all the nutritional information you need below.

 Please keep in mind this nutritional information is an estimate as it was calculated online.
-It is also only per naan bread with a weight of 94g (3.3 oz.) each.
+It is also only per naan bread with a weight of 94g (3.3 oz) each.

-I hope that this gluten-free naan bread recipe works out as well as it did for me.
+I hope that this gluten-free naan bread recipe works out for you as well as it did for me.
 If you have some feedback, queries or anything else, then please don’t hesitate to leave a comment below.